 Increase or decrease the horizontal padding throughout all locations of a

-factor, which here is defined by a real
+gt table by use of a scale factor, which here is defined by a real

-.
+number between 0 and 3.
 This function serves as a shortcut for setting

-the following eight options in tab_options()
+the following eight options in tab_options():

 Arguments